Appeals of Centrally Assessed Property

-By mid- to late-July, the parties (or their representatives) will meet with the assigned judge in a scheduling conference.
+By early November, the parties (or their representatives) will meet with the assigned judge in a scheduling conference.
 At that time, the schedule for discovery or exchange of information will be set and the matter will be scheduled for further proceedings.
 In the meantime, the parties are encouraged to work toward settlement and, in fact, most of these cases are resolved through settlement negotiations without a hearing.

-- Appeals are set for a scheduling conference in July.
-Timelines and further proceedings will be scheduled at the conference
+- Appeals are set for a scheduling conference in early November.
+Timelines and further proceedings will be scheduled at the conference.

 Settlement agreements typically come to the Commission as two-party agreements (an agreement between the property owner and the Property Tax Division) or as three-party agreements (an agreement signed by the property owner, the representative for the affected counties and the Property Tax Division).
 If the property owner and the counties’ representative reach agreement with the Property Tax Division, the Commission will review the agreement and issue an order approving the agreement so long as it is not contrary to law.